Open-Attestation/documentation-website/docs/advanced/configuring-dns.md

 ---
 id: configuring-dns
-title: Configuring DNS
+title: Configuring DNS with Domain Registrar
-sidebar_label: Configuring DNS
+sidebar_label: Configuring DNS with Domain Registrar
 ---

 Every OA document's provenance can be verified and traced back to its creator or issuer.
 This is achieved by embedding an `identityProof` property in the document, which serves as a claim for identity.
 During the verification phase, the claim is checked against external records.